 IT Level 3 Applied

-IT is at the heart of everyday life, at work, home and in our leisure time: from computer graphics and control systems to communications and problem-solving, IT has an ever-increasing role to play.
+IT is at the heart of everyday modern life; at work, at home and in our leisure time.
+From computer graphics and control systems to communications and problem-solving, IT has an ever-increasing role to play and there is a diverse range of career opportunities available.

 This course is available to study as an Extended Certificate (60-credit course, equivalent to 1 A Level)